Reza Pahlavi, Crown Prince of Iran: Within Iran

 A report published by the Brookings Institution in 2009 said that Pahlavi lacked an organized following within Iran since there was no serious monarchist movement in Iran itself.
 The report described Pahlavi as having "little in common with the intellectuals and students who make up the core of the reform movement".

 During 2017–18 Iranian protests, some videos on social media showed demonstrators chanting slogans in favor of Pahlavi's grandfather and calling for his return.
-On many occasions the videos indicated the royalist slogans prompts others in the crowd to shout the slogans down.
+On many occasions the videos indicated the royalist slogans prompt others in the crowd to shout the slogans down.

+In January 2023, New York-based Iranian scholar and writer Arash Azizi noted that among younger Iranians on social media and at public demonstrations support for Pahlavi has become more visible and argued "To any fair observer of Iran, Pahlavi has a certain degree of support in Iranian society, although it is hard to discern just how wide this support is."
+He also noted that a number of Iranian dissident activists and celebrities including Dariush Eghbali (who had been imprisoned under the Shah's rule), actress Shohreh Aghdashloo, actor Hamid Farrokhnezhad and Olympian Kimia Alizadeh have come out in support of Pahlavi being a figurehead to unite anti-regime movements.

+The University of Navarra, a private Spanish Catholic research university, published an article in 2023 in which they found there was support for Pahlavi within Iran.
+In 2024 a poll conducted by an American research institute found that almost 80% of Iranians prefer Pahlavi over the current Islamic Republic leadership.

 Among Iranian expatriates

-Pahlavi enjoys wide popularity with the older generation of Iranian expatriates that left Iran at the time of the 1979 revolution and with some people in Iran.
 In 2006, Connie Bruck of The New Yorker wrote that Los Angeles is home to about 600,000 Iranian expatriates, and said it was a monarchist stronghold.

 A 2013 survey of Iranian-Americans conducted by George Mason University's Center for Social Science Research found that 85% of respondents did not support any Iranian opposition groups or figures.
-Of the remaining 15% who expressed support, 20% backed him.
+Of the remaining 15% who expressed support, 20% backed Pahlavi.

 Support during the Mahsa Amini protests

-In a recent attempt in 2023 to garner support for Reza Pahlavi, as a representative for transition, a petition was created on the platform Change.org that has amassed over 160,000 signatures.
+In a recent attempt in 2023 to garner support for Reza Pahlavi as a representative for transition, a petition was created on the platform Change.org that has amassed over 460,000 signatures.

-Reza Pahlavi asked Iranians around the world to protest against Islamic Republic on its 44th anniversary, February 11, 2023.
-As a result, people rallied in multiple cities in the US, Europe, Australia and Canada.
-Reza Pahlavi himself participated in LA rally where a massive crowd of more than 80,000 showed up.
+Reza Pahlavi asked Iranians worldwide to protest against the Islamic Republic on its 44th anniversary, February 11, 2023.
+As a result, people rallied in multiple cities in the US, Europe, Australia, and Canada.
+Reza Pahlavi himself participated in LA rally where a crowd of more than 80,000 showed up.